rohan-varma/rohan-varma.github.io/about.md

 2. [Bias and Variance in Machine Learning](http://rohanvarma.me/Regularization/)

-3. [Tensorflow workshop series](http://github.com/uclaacmai/tf-workshop-series/) to which all other AI officers contributed to
+3. [Tensorflow workshop series](http://github.com/uclaacmai/tf-workshop-series/) to which all other AI officers contributed to.

 ### Reading
 I maintain a list of my favorite reads, as well as my current reading list.